 Plan now for good marestail control in soybeans

-Controlling marestail in soybeans has been a big challenge for Kansas no-till producers in recent years.
+Controlling glyphosate-resistant marestail in soybeans continues to be a big challenge for Kansas no-till producers.
 Because soybeans are generally planted later in the season, and marestail generally germinates in the fall or early spring, application timing and weed size are critical factors to successful control.

-As soybean planting nears, marestail control can become difficult because plants will have bolted and be considerably larger.
-Herbicides to apply as a burndown prior to planting include tank mixes of glyphosate with FirstRate, Classic, Sharpen, Optill, or 2,4-D. Be very careful to follow label directions when using 2,4-D prior to soybean planting because the plant-back restriction with these herbicides ahead of soybean can be from 7-30 days.
-Sharpen is a relatively new herbicide that has provided good marestail control and can be applied any time before soybean emergence.
-Maximize marestail control by applying Sharpen in combination with methylated seed oil and at spray volumes of 15 gallons per acre or more.
+As soybean planting nears, existing marestail plants can become difficult to control because plants will have bolted and be considerably larger.
+Herbicides to apply as a burndown prior to planting include tank mixes of glyphosate with FirstRate, Classic, Sharpen, Optill, or 2,4-D. Be very careful to follow label directions when using 2,4-D prior to soybean planting.
+The plant-back restriction ahead of soybean can range from 7-30 days depending on rate and formulation.
+Sharpen generally provides good marestail control and can be applied any time before soybean emergence.
+However, it is still most effective if applied before marestail starts to bolt, in a tank-mix with other herbicides, when used with methylated seed oil, and at spray volumes of 15 gallons per acre or more.

 Dallas Peterson, Weed Management Specialist